fesrimo/Fesrimo/Links_Learning.md

+# 📚 Mi Base de Conocimiento

-🚨 AI researcher Nathan Lambert dropped probably one of the best courses on ML (at no cost)
+# 🚨 AI researcher Nathan Lambert dropped probably one of the best courses on ML (at no cost)

 Here is what is inside his RLHF Free Course: